 Best Padel Balls

-Head Padel Pro are my favorites so far.
+Head Padel Pro S are my favorites so far.
 They have an excellent bounce and can last 4-5 games.
 Their texture quality is great too.
 They are the ones used on the World Padel Tour.
 They cost around 4.30 Euro.
-This year they also introduced a new ball Head Padel Pro S which bounces more than the standard version.
+There is also the Head Padel Pro S variant which bounces more than the standard version.
 Use either one or the other depending on the altitude of your court location.

 Head Padel Bela are excellent intermediate balls that have a very good rebound and are great for players who want fast games with the possibility to smash and have a higher likelihood of the ball going over the side wall or even the back wall.
 They cost around 3.50 Euro.